carpentries/instructor-training/_episodes/02-practice-learning.md

 novices, competent practitioners, and experts each need to be taught differently.
 In particular,
-presenting novices with a pile of facts early on is counter-productive, because they don't yet have a model or framework to fit those facts into.
+presenting novices with a pile of facts early on is counter-productive, because they do not yet have a model or framework to fit those facts into.
 In fact,
 presenting too many facts too soon can actually reinforce an incorrect mental model.